 FACT: HS is NOT contagious, and it is NOT related to poor hygiene.
 HS is an inflammatory skin condition that is characterized by painful bumps and abscesses typically in the armpits, groin and buttocks that recur.
 Bumps and abscesses can become tunnels under the skin that drain fluid.
 Because of its appearance and location, HS may be misdiagnosed as acne, folliculitis (inflammation of the hair root), a skin infection, or a sexually transmitted disease.
 Unlike these conditions, HS is a chronic condition that does not yet have a cure.

 MYTH: HS is a disease that is caused by being overweight and smoking tobacco.

 FACT: While we are not exactly sure what causes HS, we do know that people of all shapes and sizes can develop HS.
-Tobacco use has been associated with HS, but a direct link between smoking or chewing tobacco and HS has not been found yet.
-Although people of all ages can develop HS, HS typically starts around puberty, suggesting that hormones may play a role in HS.
+Tobacco use has been associated with HS, but a direct link between smoking or chewing tobacco and HS has not yet been found.
+Although people of all ages can develop HS, it typically starts around puberty, suggesting that hormones may play a role in HS.
 Research also suggests that HS is caused by an over-active immune response.
 Researchers are working hard to improve our understanding of what causes HS.

 MYTH: All people with HS progress to have severe disease.

 FACT: Not all people with HS will go one to have severe disease.
 Some people will only ever have mild disease.
 But even ‘mild’ HS can be extremely painful and debilitating.
 The pain associated with HS can make daily activities, work, and intimate relationships difficult.
 Everyone with HS, regardless of severity, deserves to be supported and given effective treatments.

 MYTH: There are no good treatments for HS.